leabstrait/notes/mathematics/engineering-mathematics.md

 $AT = TD$

-The eigenvalues and eigenvectors(co-ordinate transformations) of the $A$ matrix are useful in solving the system of ODEs. they describe how systems behave under linear transformations.
+The eigenvalues and eigenvectors(coordinate transformations) of the $A$ matrix are useful in solving the system of ODEs. they describe how systems behave under linear transformations.

 **Example:** Suppose we have a matrix $A$ representing a linear transformation.
 Finding its eigenvalues and eigenvectors can help us understand how the transformation stretches or compresses space along certain directions.
 In mechanical systems, eigenvalues and eigenvectors determine natural frequencies and modes of vibration.